-The tragic consequences of these bets could so easily have been avoided, especially in light of the fact that these bets resulted from a misunderstanding of the Law of Large Numbers, which states that the average of the results obtained from a large number of trials should be close to the expected value, and will tend to become closer as more trials are performed.
+The tragic consequences of these bets could so easily have been avoided, especially in light of the fact that these bets resulted from a misunderstanding of "The Law of Large Numbers."
+This statistical rule states that the average of the results obtained from a large number of trials should be close to the expected value -- and will tend to become closer as more trials are performed.

-However, if the coin is flipped 1,000 times, the chances of having 550 heads and 450 tails are quite remote (this would be a three standard deviation event which has a 0.3% probability of occurrence).
-If this event were to happen, it does not mean that in the next set of 1,000 flips we expect more tails than heads to even the score.
-If we simply had the expected number of 500 heads, then the overall percentage of heads in the 2,000 flips would drop to 52.5%, in accordance with what we would expect from the law of large numbers.
+However, if the coin is flipped 1,000 times, the chances of having 550 'heads' and 450 'tails' are quite remote.
+(This would represent a 'three standard deviation' event and equate to a 0.3% probability of occurrence).
+If this event were to happen, it does not mean that in the next 1,000 flips we'd expect more 'tails' -- as opposed to 'heads' -- would come up to even the score.
+If we simply had the expected number of 500 'heads,' then the overall percentage of heads in the 2,000 flips would drop to 52.5%, in accordance with what we would expect from the Law of Large Numbers.

-It adds: "According to the fallacy, "streaks" must eventually even out in order to be representative …The gambler's fallacy can also be attributed to the mistaken belief that gambling (or even chance itself) is a fair process that can correct itself in the event of streaks, otherwise known as the just-world hypothesis."
+It adds: "According to the fallacy, 'streaks' must eventually even out in order to be representative …The gambler's fallacy can also be attributed to the mistaken belief that gambling (or even chance itself) is a fair process that can correct itself in the event of streaks, otherwise known as the just-world hypothesis."